Tom Kha Gai (Coconut Milk Chicken Soup)

 - 1 TBLS Olive Oil

-- Garnish: Reserved coriander and a drizzle of chili oil
+- Garnish: Reserved coriander, drizzle of chili oil

-- To Serve (optional): Steamed white rice and lime wedges
+- To Serve (optional): Steamed white rice, lime wedges for squeezing

 For the Tom Kha Gai:

-- Next, pour in half (200ml) of the coconut milk, and add the galangal, ginger, lemongrass, and stir.
+- Build the soup: Pour in half (200ml) of the coconut milk, and add the galangal, ginger, lemongrass, and stir.
 Then add the tomato wedges, stir to combine and bring to a slow simmer for 2-3 minutes.

-- Add the rest of the coconut milk (200ml), the chicken slices, oyster mushrooms, and 200ml water.
+- Cook the chicken and mushrooms: Add the rest of the coconut milk (200ml), the chicken slices, oyster mushrooms, and 200ml water.
 Stir and cook until the chicken is no longer pink – about 1 minute.

-- Add the Thai dried chilies, coconut sugar, and kaffir lime leaves and stir.
+- Add spices and seasonings: Add the Thai dried chilies, coconut sugar, and kaffir lime leaves and stir.
 Season with fish sauce, kosher salt, ground Thai red chili pepper to taste, and pour in the lime juice.

-- Give everything a good stir, then cover the pot and let simmer for 10-12 minutes.
+- Simmer: Give everything a good stir, then cover the pot and let simmer for 10-12 minutes.

-- Uncover the pot and stir the soup.
-Taste and adjust the kosher salt, sugar, fish sauce, and ground Thai red chili pepper if needed and as required.
+- Adjust seasoning: Uncover and stir the soup.
+Taste and adjust the kosher salt, sugar, fish sauce, and ground Thai red chili pepper if needed.

-- Stir in ¾ of the chopped coriander and switch off the heat.
+- Stir through coriander: Stir in ¾ of the chopped coriander, then switch off the heat.

-- Garnish/To serve: Ladle the soup into bowls, garnish with the remainder coriander, and drizzle a bit of chili oil over the top for some extra OOMPH!!
+- To Serve: Ladle the soup into bowls and garnish with the remainder coriander, and drizzle a bit of chili oil over the top for some extra OOMPH!!
 Serve with steamed white rice and lime wedges if desired.

-- While you can simmer the soup with the aromatics first, then strain the soup and discard them before adding the chicken and mushrooms, I prefer not to because leaving them in allows the soup to build more flavor.
+- To strain or not to strain: While you can simmer the soup with the aromatics first, then strain the soup and discard them before adding the chicken and mushrooms, I prefer not to because leaving them in allows the soup to build more flavor.
 Your call here, but I don’t recommend this method because you can easily pick them out while eating or leave them at the bottom of the bowl.

-- If you’re not rushed for time, I recommend simmering everything except the chicken, mushrooms, and coriander in all of the coconut milk (400ml) and water (200ml) first for up to 20 minutes.
+- Simmer longer for better flavor: If you’re not rushed for time, I recommend simmering everything except the chicken, mushrooms, and coriander in all of the coconut milk (400ml) and water (200ml) first for up to 20 minutes.
 Then uncover the pot and add the chicken and mushrooms.
 Continue simmering for a few minutes longer to cook them.
 The flavors intensify the longer you simmer the aromatics and seasonings so definitely worth going this route if you have the time! 😉

 - Serving Size: 1 bowl